prateekmittal154/DSA/Graphs/EULER GRAPHS.md

 ---------------------------------------------------------------------------

-## ALGORITHMS TO IDENTIFY A EULER GRAPH & THE PATH TO BE FOLOWED
+## ALGORITHMS TO IDENTIFY A EULER GRAPH & THE PATH TO BE FOLLOWED

 #### FLEURY'S ALGORITHM